 Food is a big deal in Delhi!
 You are almost certain to find excellent food around every nook and corner.
 Delhi gets a lot of its cuisine from neighboring states, Mughal influences and migrant communities.
 Being a metropolis means even the distinct international cuisine is extremely easy to find.

-Mughlai cuisine (food of the Mughals) has become synonymous with the cuisine that the people of Delhi savour the most.
-The street-food scene in Delhi is also top-notch, primarily vegetarian with the likes of chhole-bhature, kulche, jalebi, samosas and pakoras, there’s plenty non-vegetarian options as well in Kebabs, Momos, and Nalli Nihari.
-Some would argue that you can even find Biryani as a street-food option in different parts of Delhi.
+Mughlai cuisine (food of the Mughals) has become synonymous with the cuisine that the people of Delhi savor the most.
+The street-food scene in Delhi is also top-notch, primarily vegetarian with the likes of chhole-bhature, kulche, jalebi, samosas and pakoras, there’s plenty non-vegetarian options as well in kebabs, momos, and Nalli Nihari.
+Some would argue that you can even find biryani as a street-food option in different parts of Delhi.

-By Air – Delhi has the 12th busiest airport in the world.
-It is also the busiest in the country, which makes it extremely likely that whichever city you choose to fly from, you will have at least one option of flying directly into Delhi.
+By Air - The Indira Gandhi International Airport in Delhi is the busiest in the country, which makes it extremely likely that whichever city you choose to fly from, you will have at least one option of flying directly into Delhi.

 Other metros like Mumbai, Hyderabad, Bangalore, Kolkata and a few other cities like Lucknow, Varanasi, Cochin and Guwahati also have great connectivity with the capital.
 Getting to Delhi by air is definitely a reliable option.

-By Rail – Delhi has an extremely strong rail connectivity as well.
+By Rail - Delhi has an extremely strong rail connectivity as well.
 The city has 5 major railway stations.
-The busiest and the most well connected is the New Delhi Railway station, which is just under 3 Kilometres away from Connaught Place.
+The busiest and the most well connected is the New Delhi Railway Station, which is just under 3 kilometers away from the upmarket Connaught Place.

-The Rajdhani Express, which is a daily train that runs between Bombay and Delhi is known for its punctuality and convenience of travel.
+The Rajdhani Express, which is a daily train that runs between Mumbai and Delhi, is known for its punctuality and convenience of travel.

 By Road - You are very likely to be able to take a bus from Delhi to pretty much anywhere in North India.
 Leh?
 Yes!
 Manali?
 Yes!
 Rishikesh?
 Yes!
 Amritsar?
 Yes!
 Varanasi?
 Also Yes!
 Delhi is extremely well connected to North India by road.
 Delhi has 3 state bus terminals at Kashmere Gate, Sarai Kale Khan and Anand Vihar.
 Your bus to Delhi would in all probability culminate at one of these bus stands.

 Between October and up until March (or whenever Holi is) is the best time to travel to Delhi.
-The weather is pleasant and not too cold since it’s winter in India.
+Keep in mind that Delhi has extreme weather - the summers are too hot and the winters can get too cold.
 There are various festivals and concerts in the city from November onwards, and it is a really nice time to be out and about in Delhi.

 Late March to June is when it gets warm and the heat can be quite severe.
-August onward, depending on the severity of Monsoons, the weather in Delhi gets pleasant again.
+From August onwards, depending on the severity of the monsoons, the weather in Delhi gets pleasant again.

 So we recommend you head to the capital anytime between October to March